cockroachdb/docs/v2.1/start-a-node.md

 This page explains the `cockroach start` [command](cockroach-commands.html), which you use to start nodes as a new cluster or add nodes to an existing cluster.
 For a full walk-through of the cluster startup and initialization process, see one of the [Manual Deployment](manual-deployment.html) tutorials.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}Node-level settings are defined by flags passed to the <code>cockroach start</code> command and cannot be changed without stopping and restarting the node.
+Node-level settings are defined by flags passed to the `cockroach start` command and cannot be changed without stopping and restarting the node.
 In contrast, some cluster-wide settings are defined via SQL statements and can be updated anytime after a cluster has been started.
-For more details, see <a href="cluster-settings.html">Cluster Settings</a>.{{site.data.alerts.end}}
+For more details, see [Cluster Settings](cluster-settings.html).
+{{site.data.alerts.end}}

 ## Synopsis